sedostheatre/sedos.co.uk/input/shows/2022-the-mystery-of-edwin-drood.md

 Our title character disappears mysteriously one stormy Christmas Eve - but has Edwin Drood been murdered?
 And if so, then whodunnit?
 The audience has the power to affect the outcome, so the show can be different at every performance!

+**THE MYSTERY OF EDWIN DROOD**\
+A Musical by
+RUPERT HOLMES\
+\
+Original Broadway production produced by the New York Shakespeare Festival\
+Joseph Papp, Producer

+Winner of 5 Tony Awards including Best Musical

 **AUDITIONS**

 # **[VIEW THE FULL AUDITION NOTICE](https://docs.google.com/document/d/1HoyNKNeB2tHIb5OeC08sjVYrNABF47286X0K1c5aMpo/edit)**